nhooyr/flappybird/README.md

 The presentation is in [./pres](./pres) and accessible at https://nhooyr.github.io/flappybird/pres/.

-See the help log in the console for how to navigate between the slides.

 <a href="https://nhooyr.github.io/flappybird/pres/" >
   <!-- kbd is for adding a border around the preview. -->
   <kbd>